SystemSpace/Compendium/compendium.rst

 Is it possible to retain memories across Systems?
   Yes.

+  Memories are strange.
+They're stored in many places with fallbacks and syncs.
+All in all, memories are forever (even after shattering, in a sense (you just can't tell)).

 Can we opt out of retaining memories?
 Is it possible to retain only particular memories?
   Yes.
 You can opt out of particular memories.